mati3230/smartsegmentation/README.md

 # Point Cloud Segmentation with Deep Reinforcement Learning

+This is an experimental repository to conduct point cloud segmentation with deep reinforcement learning.
+The idea is that a neural network estimates the parameters of a geometric segmentation algorithm and gets a state update and reward.
+Currently, the region growing algorithm is used and three different networks can be chosen, namely, PointNet, LDGCNN and a voxel based net.
 A documentation of the code and the parameters will be provided soon.
-Tested on Ubuntu 18.04.3 and Windows 10.
+The code is tested on Ubuntu 18.04.3 and Windows 10.

 ## Requirements